The health benefits and many uses of Bentonite Clay. Cultures have been using this clay for thousands of years to help rid the body of toxins.

 How to Use Bentonite Clay at Home

 - For Skin.
 Skin irritations like cuts, blemishes, bug bites, itchy skin (in particular eczema, chickenpox, psoriasis, etc), or burns can be soothed by applying a paste of bentonite clay and water to the affected area(s).
-Leave on until it dries then rinse away.
+Leave the paste on until it dries then rinse away.

 - Oral Health.
 As bentonite clay is fantastic at binding to heavy metals and toxins, and provides the body with a wide variety of minerals, it’s great to use for brushing.
-Simply dip the bristles of your toothbrush into the powder and scrub your teeth with it.
+Dip the bristles of your toothbrush into the powder and scrub your teeth with it.
 Swish the bentonite clay around your mouth, pushing it through all the gaps in your teeth to ensure every nook and cranny gets covered by the powder before spitting it out into the sink and rinsing.

 - For Pets.
-If your pet is throwing up, or showing signs of illness, you can add bentonite clay to their water or mix with water and give it to them orally with a dropper or syringe without the needle.
+If your pet is throwing up, or showing signs of illness, you can add bentonite clay to their water or mix it with water and give it to them orally with a dropper or syringe without the needle.

 - To Relieve Mastitis.
 Make a poultice of bentonite clay and water and apply to the affected area.
 Repeat each hour until the infection goes.
 Wellness Mama also took bentonite clay internally along with supplementing vitamin C and fish oil.